Kisutora/KisuTweaks/README.md

 	- Decreased cooldown from **6min** to **2min**
 - 🔴**Fire Bombs**
 	- Increased damage from **15** to **50**
- - >📝Now does some actually useful damage.
+ - >📝Now does some actually meaningful damage.
 	- Increased range from **15m** to **20m**
 	- Decreased cooldown from **4min** to **30s**